Skip to main content

 • Seamless connection: Your DATABASE_URL environment variable is automatically updated to point to Helium

-• Neon connection saved: Your previous Neon connection string is saved as NEON_DATABASE_URL in your Secrets for reference, though the Neon database itself is disabled after the upgrade
+• Neon connection saved: Your previous Neon connection string is saved as NEON_DATABASE_URL in your Secrets for reference.
+The old Neon database is no longer used by your app after the upgrade and is scheduled for removal after a temporary grace period.

 For a full comparison between the legacy Neon database and the new Replit database — including differences in billing, restore capabilities, connection security, and remixing behavior — see Legacy Development Database.